bouwe77/bouwe77.github.io/content/blog/some-more-react-basics-while-improving-the-simple-calculation-game/some-more-react-basics-while-improving-the-simple-calculation-game.md

 Note how I also added `result` to the dependency array.
 Our side effect code is dependent on that value as it needs it to determine whether `getQuestion` should be called or not.

-### What's next?
+### Wrapping up

 This is quite a long story for quite a small adjustment to our code.
 However, it's a significant one: The app now gives you infinite pleasure of trying to add up to numbers between 2 and 10! 😉

 By the way, did you notice we only changed the _behavior_ of our component and not the UI (JSX)?
-This shows how nice and clean behavior and UI are separated in a React component.
+This shows how nice and clean behavior and UI can be separated in a React component.

 In my next blog post, which is part 3 already, I will cover the `useReducer` hook, which we'll use to make the component's code even cleaner.

-//TODO LINK NAAR GitHub repo
-//TODO URL van part 1 aanpassen, want de titel is anders
-//TODO Ook de netlify URL aanpassen in part 1
+P.S.
+The source code for this app is on my GitHub: https://github.com/bouwe77/react-simple-calculation-game

-[part 1]: /learn-react-basics-by-creating-a-number-game
+[part 1]: /learn-react-basics-by-creating-a-simple-calculation-game